Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ## Radar CNI Cool Off Lamp

 Illuminates to indicate an over-temperature situation in the avionics cooling system, most likely caused by a bleed air duct failure.

 If the light is illuminated, reduce the airspeed and wait 15 seconds.
-Then press the CNI cooling reset button.
+Then press the CNI cooling reset button next to it.

 Should the light stay illuminated remain at reduced power and speed and land as soon as practical.

+## Cooling Reset Button

+Resets the CNI cooling system.